AKotov-dev/StickyNotes/README.md

 Sticky Notes
 --
 Simple, colorful notes for everyday work.
-The size of the note changes beyond the lower-right corner.
+The size of the note changes the lower-right corner.
 Individual note colors, and font can be customized.
 It is possible to import and export all notes to a file.
 After startup, it shows a yellow icon in the system tray and is controlled from there.
 Double-click on the icon to show/hide all notes.
 You can change the font size by pressing Ctrl +/-

 Made in Mageia-8, additionally tested in Linux Mint-20.